turingschool/curriculum/source/environment/git_strategy.markdown

 ### Getting Started

-A full Git tutorial is beyond scope here, but there are many great resources out there already:
+A full Git tutorial is beyond scope here, but there are many great resources out there:

 * ProGit by Scott Chacon is available free online: http://progit.org/book/
 * Help.GitHub: http://help.github.com/